Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 This link HERE is the EASIEST article I have found that explains the differences and what they do (it’s still confusing).

 One way you can earn money with this whole update to Ethereum 2.0 is to become a validator.
-The problem is you first have to move your Ethereum 1.0 to the Beacon chain.
+The problem is that you first have to move your Ethereum 1.0 to the Beacon chain.

 You can’t take your Ethereum out of the Beacon chain until Ethereum moves to step 2.